kanutron/AssistantAI/README.md

 - *Since only one endpoint qualifies, a request is made to OpenAI without further inputs*
 - The python docstring is added to the selected function as returned by ChatGPT

-# What's included?
+# What's included with this plugin?

+The plugin implements the parser of the settings files where the servers, prompts and credentials are configured (by this package, another package, or the user).
+Manages the filtering of the prompts that are available given a context, and takes care of the API requests, building payloads, parsing responses, and performing the text manipulation.

-AssistantAI includes the following definitions.
+Besides the plugin implementation, AssistantAI includes the following definitions of servers and prompts.

 ## Servers

 Servers are definitions of network resources that AssistantAI can consume using HTTP requests.
 Includes the URL, timeout and a description.

-Each server must specify one or more endpoints which includes what are the possible request payloads, declarative instructions on how to build it based on the prompt user inputs (i.e.: selected text, or additional inputs the user is prompted for).
+Each server must specify one or more endpoints which includes what are the possible request payloads structures, declarative instructions on how to build it based on the prompt user inputs (i.e.: selected text, or additional inputs the user is prompted for).

 AssistantAI reads the configuration seeking for servers definitions, and considers a server to be available when all required credentials are configured by the user (i.e.: API TOKENS).